marsrobertson/one-life-true-self/readme.md

 ### [Google Doc](https://docs.google.com/document/d/1axqQAOVhtR8fFV63W1J5BNC4uTxJYEwt0i9GZPDNxOo/edit?usp=sharing) (existing work)

-> I’m thinking about my primary skill set -  I have skills as a developer.
->
-> I can surely fork the smart contract and make the necessary adjustments.
->
-> I am familiar with the Solidity codebase.
->
-> In fact, I've already earned some profit: https://github.com/kleros/kleros-interaction/issues/243#issuecomment-491905442
->
-> I am less familiar with the React front-end but if needed can make necessary fixes too: https://github.com/kleros/escrow/pull/68
->
 > I think about the balance, best of both worlds:
 > * Phase 1: User research first so we know exactly what we are doing
 > * Phase 2: Then developing the functionalities